-This segment consists of 2 resorts and one hotel, with 582 rooms, a 20-run ski hill, four golf courses, significant conference and food and beverage operations, and other auxiliary activities, as well as an asset management of all the hospitality assets of the Company.
+This segment consists of two resorts and one hotel, with owned or managed 582 rooms, a 20-run ski hill, four golf courses, significant conference and food and beverage operations, and other auxiliary activities, as well as an asset management of all the hospitality assets of the Company.
 These properties are operated by Skyline Hotels and Resorts Inc.